yanshil/Fusion2PyBullet/README.md

 Here I can find out

-1.  "base_link" is wrongly set as topplate's child
+1.  base_link is wrongly set as R_TopPlate's child
-2. R_MiddleCylinder should be TopPlate's child but it's set as parent
+2. R_MiddleCylinder should be R_TopPlate's child but it's set as parent
 3. R_BotPlate should be R_MiddleCylinder's child but it's set as parent.